Home | Back to Specialized Resources

 Tropical DX Newsletter - Tropical DX Newsletter began publication in August 1974 and was edited by Fred Heutte, Jr. of Washington, DC.
 The bi-weekly newsletter focused primarily on reception of the tropical regions of the world on 60 meters and below although other shortwave news was covered as well.
 TDXN ceased publication in February 1979.
 Here are two issues from December 20, 1977 (No. 79) and November 15, 1978 (No. 100).

-USSR High Frequency Newsletter - The USSR High Frequency Newsletter was published by Roger Legge of McLean, VA beginning in November 1976.
+USSR High Frequency Broadcast Newsletter - The USSR High Frequency Broadcast Newsletter was published by Roger Legge of McLean, VA beginning in November 1976.
 UHN dealt mainly with Foreign Service transmissions from the former Soviet Union and its constituent Republics.
 The newsletter was useful because of the frequent changes in Soviet frequencies and the Soviet policy of showing transmitter sites on QSLs when requested.
 Here are two issues from March 1977 (No. 4) and November 1980 (No. 30).

 Shortwave Messenger - The bi-weekly Shortwave Messenger was published by J. Art Russell of San Diego, California from September 1960 until Russell's death in February 1963.
 Here are issues from April 7, 1961 and March 21, 1962.